BlogCategoriesCompareAbout

 Performance and Speed Benefits

-What hardware do you need to run AI locally with Ollama effectively?
-You need 8GB+ RAM minimum (16GB+ recommended), Windows 10/11 (1903+), macOS, or Linux, with optional GPU acceleration for 5x performance boost.
+You need 8GB+ RAM minimum (16GB+ recommended), Windows 10/11 (1903+), macOS, or Linux, with optional GPU acceleration providing 5x performance boost over CPU-only processing.

 Minimum vs Recommended Specs